Infinite metacyclic subgroups of the mapping class group: Applications

 Next, we consider the case when $\langle F,G \rangle$ is abelian.
 The preceding argument shows that $G$ is a reducible mapping class.
 By Lemma \ref{lem:reducible_bound}, it follows that $|G|\leq 2g+2$.
-Moreover, Corollary \ref{cor:polygon} shows that an order $2g$ periodic mapping class can form an infinite abelian metacyclic subgroup with $F$.
-Therefore, we can assume that $G$ is a reducible periodic mapping class of order $2g+2$ that commutes with $F$.
-By Remark~\ref{rem:2g+2} $G$ has a unique maximal reduction system containing a single separating curve, say, $c$.
-Since $GF=FG$, we have $GF(c)=F(c)$, and so we have that $F(c)=c$, which is not possible as $F$ is irreducible.
+Moreover, Example \ref{cor:polygon} shows that an order $2g$ periodic mapping class can form an infinite abelian metacyclic subgroup with $F$.
+Since $G$ is reducible, it suffices to show that $|G|\neq 2g+2$.
+Let $G$ be a reducible periodic mapping class of order $2g+2$ that commutes with $F$.
+By Remark~\ref{rem:2g+2}, $G$ has a unique maximal reduction system containing a single separating curve, say, $c$.
+Since $GF=FG$, we have $GF(c)=F(c)$, and so $F(c)=c$, which is not possible as $F$ is irreducible.
 Thus, it follows that $|G| \leq 2g$.
-Examples \ref{exmp:hyperelliptic} and \ref{exmp:pa_tg_level2} show that the lower bounds are realizable
+Examples \ref{exmp:hyperelliptic} - \ref{exmp:pa_tg_level2} show that the lower bounds are realized.

 \item Let $\langle F,G \rangle$ be abelian.
 From Corollary \ref{cor:main}, it follows that $G$ is reducible, and from Lemma \ref{lem:reducible_bound}, we have $|G|\leq 2g+2$.
 As before, a periodic mapping class of order $2g+2$ has a unique maximal reduction system $\{c\}$.
 Taking $F=T_c$, we have $G$ commutes with $F$.
-This shows that the upper bound $2g+2$ is realizable when $\langle F,G \rangle$ is abelian.
+This shows that the upper bound $2g+2$ is realized when $\langle F,G \rangle$ is abelian.